 What is Driving Your Business

 Your brand is going to be in line with your business, and as the two are so close, you must establish just what is driving your business.
 When you know what is driving your business, you then know what your brand is being built upon.
 For example, are you driving your business on great customer service, or are you driving it on quality and value?

 Always Demonstrate Value

 Value is important to you and to your customers.
 As part of your brand identity, you have to demonstrate value to your customers (both now and moving forwards).
 If you are not demonstrating value, then what is differentiating you and your competitors?
 Value can be present in the service you give your customers, or it can be present in the product or services you provide to them.

 Having a Logo

 A logo may not be one of your top considerations within your business – but it should be.
-A logo shadows customers what they can expect and what they can get.
+A logo shadows customers on what they can expect and what they can get.
 This is another way of highlighting your brand.
 When you are designing and introducing a logo, think about colors, and think about shapes.
+Use a logo maker tool for a more professional outcome.
+You can crop pictures into custom shapes online to give your logo a unique look if you have a shape in mind that you think reflects your brand.
 You don’t want to overcomplicate a logo as then customers and audiences will struggle to identify who you are and what you do.

 Knowing Your Audience and Market